 I lived a frugal lifestyle.

 I’m not into flashy homes, cars, exotic vacations, or other expensive habits.
-Don’t get me wrong; I like to indulge every once in a while.
-But throughout the years, I’ve maintained a consistent savings rate of over 70%.
+Don’t get me wrong; I like to indulge every time.
+But I’ve maintained a consistent savings rate of over 70% throughout the years.
 Combined with maximizing my income, this resulted in significant savings.

 I re-invested 100% of my rental income.